Our service is just $49.99 per year.

 When the unit receives the message, it will chirp twice and then it will respond with a text message that contains the current settings.
 You should wait for the text message response on your phone before proceeding.
 If an error occurred while processing your text message, the alarm will beep 3 times.

-You will send a text message to your unit using the phone number found on inside of the lid.
+You will send a text message to your unit.
 For example if you wanted to name your unit “Jones Home”, simply text the message exactly as it appears below:

 name Jones Home